c3rb3ru5d3d53c/binlex/README.md

 ```

 # Tips
-- Don't mix packed and unpacked malware or you will taint your dataset
+- Don't mix packed and unpacked malware or you will taint your dataset (seen this in academics all the time)
 - Verify the samples you are collecting into a group using skilled analysts

 # Example Fitness Model